hoganchoi/Stock_Trend_CNN/README.md

         - `I60R60`: Contains the OHLC images for three months stock trends and predictions for the next three months.
  - `saved_models`: Contains trained model weights for one week, one month, and three months stock trend images.
  - `predictions`: Contains the predictions of train models for each individual firm (one week, one month, and three months stock trend).
+(NOTE: Initially, the `data` directory is not structured as above.
+However, after deploying the scripts or downloading the datasets, the directory should follow the provided design.)

 The `demo` folder stores all the notebooks documenting each step of the project.
  - `Create_Images.ipynb` is a notebook documenting the process of acquiring stock trend datasets, preprocessing the obtained datasets, and generating OHLC images.